Geometry of Rational Curves on Low degree Complete Intersections: Preliminary

 \begin{proof} We pick up a general point in $X$ first.
 Secondly, we pick up the second general point and get a line by spanning those two points.
-By the above lemma, we can pick up the third general point which is not on this line.
-Since $n \geq m$, we can process in this way to produce $m$ general points of $X$ which are in general position by Corollary \ref{corcha3}. \end{proof}
+By Corollary \ref{corcha3}, we can pick up the third general point which is not on this line.
+Note that $n+1 \geq m$.
+We can process in this way to produce $m$ general points of $X$ which span $\PP^{m-1}$ by Corollary \ref{corcha3}. \end{proof}